ropensci/openalexR/README.md

 **Goal**: Visualize big journals’ topics.

-We first download all records regarding journals that have published more than 300,000 works, then visualize their scored concepts:
+We first download all records regarding journals that have published more than 300,000 works, then visualize their scored topics:

 ``` r
 # The package ggtext needs to be installed to run this chunk